sampathatmuri/Linux_Server_Configuration/README.md

 		92. deactivate
 6. Resart Apache again: sudo service apache2 restart

-# Update the Google OAuth client secrets file
-Fill in the client_id and client_secret fields in the file g_client_secrets.json.
-Also change the javascript_origins field to the IP address and AWS assigned URL of the host.
-In this instance that would be: "javascript_origins":["http://13.234.38.177", "http://"ec2-13-234-38-177.ap-south-1.compute.amazonaws.com"]
-These addresses also need to be entered into the Google Developers Console -> API Manager -> Credentials, in the web client under "Authorized JavaScript origins".
-Update the Facebook OAuth client secrets file
-In the file fb_client_secrets.json, fill in the app_id and app_secret fields with the correct values.
-In the Facebook developers website, on the Settings page, the website URL needs to read http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com.
-Then in the "Advanced" tab, in the "Client OAuth Settings" section, add http://ec2-13-234-38-177.ap-south-1.compute.amazonaws.com and http://13.234.38.177 to the "Valid OAuth redirect URIs" field.
-Then save these changes.

 # Automatic Updates
 1. Automatic security updates have been implementing using the instructions in the Ubuntu documentation, Automatic Updates.